Alzymologist/alzymologist.github.io/content/info/GDPR.md

 This is a completely static website, we are not collecting any information and we do not track users.

-This website is hosted on [GitHub](https://github.com/), the hoster might be collecting IP addresses or other statistics to prevent abuse in accordance with [their privacy policy](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement)
+This website is hosted with Cloudflare, the hoster might be collecting IP addresses or other statistics to prevent abuse in accordance with [their privacy policy](https://www.cloudflare.com/privacypolicy/).

 We keep your emails on [ProtonMail](https://protonmail.com/) servers in accordance with [their privacy policy](https://protonmail.com/privacy-policy).
 We are not sharing them with anyone and will ask for your consent to add your address to any mailing lists in a separate email.